 11th grade UC-Approved Honors course Full Year

 Pre-requisite: An “A” or “B” in English 10 Advanced or an “A” in English 10 with instructor approval.

-The objective of AP English 11 is to guide the highest-achieving cadets to become better writers and more critical readers.
+The objective of AP English 11 is to guide the highest-achieving Cadets to become better writers and more critical readers.
 Through extensive reading and discussion of primarily non-fiction, and a wide variety of writing exercises and formal written assignments, students will gain rhetorical skills necessary for success in any college discipline.
-Several types of expository writing will be covered, while moving at a college level pace.
-This course is meant to replace a college writing and rhetoric course, and in preparation for this, students will take several longer papers through a series of drafts to learn to evaluate their own and others’ writing and rhetorical strategies.
+Cadets will focus on how individuals write within a particular situation and make strategic writing choices based on that situation.
+They’ll learn that writers make claims about subjects, rely on evidence that supports the reasoning that justifies the claim, and often acknowledge or respond to opposing viewpoints.
+They’ll examine how the rhetorical situation informs the strategic stylistic choices that writers make.
+This course is meant to replace a college writing and rhetoric course.
 During the second semester, the class will include extensive preparation for the AP Language and Composition exam in May.
 Extensive outside reading, discussion, and written assignments will develop thinking and language skills in preparation for AP English 12.
-Review and mastery of the various modes of discourse required for AP English 12 is a primary course goal.
-This course differs from English 11 in both breadth and depth, requiring more reading, more writing and more higher-order thinking skills in all work.
+This course differs from English 11 in both breadth and depth, requiring more reading, more writing, and more higher-order thinking skills in all work.

-AP English Literature and Composition – 12th grade- UC Approved Honors Course- Full Year
+12th grade UC Approved Honors course Full Year

 Pre-requisite: An “A” or “B” in AP English Language and Composition or an “An” in English 11 with instructor approval.